 The Merrimack River is formed by the confluence of the Pemigewasset and Winnipesaukee Rivers in Franklin, New Hampshire.
-The River flows southward in NH and turns at the NH-MA border and flows in a northeasterly direction discharging to the Atlantic Ocean at Newburyport, MA.
-The watershed is about is 5,010 square miles and about 3,900 square miles are in NH.
+The river flows southward for approximately 78 miles in New Hampshire before crossing the New Hampshire/Massachusetts border and flowing in a northeasterly direction for approximately another 50 miles before discharging to the Atlantic Ocean at Newburyport, Massachusetts.
+The final 22 miles of the river, downstream of Haverhill, Massachusetts, are tidally influenced.

-The study area for the Upper Merrimack and Pemigewasset River Study is the mainstem Pemigewasset (54 miles) and the Merrimack River in NH (66 miles).
-There is an additional 50 miles of river in MA not specifically modeled as part of the NH study.
+The study area for the Upper Merrimack and Pemigewasset River Study is the mainstem Pemigewasset (54 miles) and the Merrimack River in New Hampshire (66 miles).
 Six dams are included in the study area:

 - Ayers Island Dam in Bristol/New Hampton